openattic/openattic-docker/README.md

 ###  openattic-dev

-This image runs openattic from the mercurial repo root.
+This image runs openATTIC from the git repo root.
 It's main purpose is to help testing oA while developing.